-In all retrospective studies a variable proportion of patients have ASC, but while in some this condition is reported to respond favourably to treatment with immunosuppression, having a better prognosis than PSC (67, 136-138), in others the prognosis of ASC is reported to be severe and not ameliorated by immunosuppressive treatment (139) or similar to that of PSC irrespective of treatment (135, 140-142).
+In all retrospective studies, a variable proportion of patients have ASC, but whereas in some, this condition is reported to respond favorably to treatment with immunosuppression, having a better prognosis than PSC (67, 136-138); in others, the prognosis of ASC is reported to be severe and not ameliorated by immunosuppressive treatment (139) or similar to that of PSC irrespective of treatment (135,140-142).
 Major limitations of all these retrospective studies are uneven diagnostic protocols and lack of accurate information on the treatment of IBD before the diagnosis of sclerosing cholangitis, as immunosuppression for IBD might have an effect also on the presentation and course of the liver disease.
-Thus, as shown by the prospective study, which is often cited negatively to support a worse prognosis for ASC compared to AIH, immunosuppressive treatment is effective in controlling both parenchymal and biliary disease in 50% of ASC cases) (31), suggesting that the real prognosis of ASC compared to PSC cannot be adequately established in retrospective cohorts with variable diagnostic approaches and treatment protocols.
+Thus, as shown by the prospective study, which is often cited negatively to support a worse prognosis for ASC compared to AIH, immunosuppressive treatment is effective in controlling both parenchymal and biliary disease in 50% of ASC cases (31), suggesting that the real prognosis of ASC compared to PSC cannot be adequately established in retrospective cohorts with variable diagnostic approaches and treatment protocols.

-Recently, it has been suggested that the chronic IBD associated with ASC may represent a distinct nosologic entity, different from classic ulcerative colitis and Crohn disease, being characterized by right sided colitis with frequent rectal sparing, and small bowel mucosal breaks on capsule enteroscopy (143).

-Multi-centre prospective studies are needed for defining hepatic and intestinal phenotype of ASC, for establishing diagnostic criteria and for exploring pathogenic mechanisms with the aim of devising more effective forms of treatment.
+Recently, it has been suggested that the chronic IBD associated with ASC may represent a distinct nosologic entity, different from classic ulcerative colitis and Crohn disease, being characterized by right-sided colitis with frequent rectal sparing, and small bowel mucosal breaks on capsule enteroscopy (143).
+Multicenter prospective studies are needed for defining hepatic and intestinal phenotype of ASC, for establishing diagnostic criteria and for exploring pathogenic mechanisms with the aim of devising more effective forms of treatment.

-LIVER TRANSPLANTATION FOR PAEDIATRIC AUTOIMMUNE LIVER DISEASE
+LIVER TRANSPLANTATION FOR PEDIATRIC AUTOIMMUNE LIVER DISEASE

-Liver transplantation (LT) is a treatment option for AIH and ASC patients with end-stage chronic liver disease, hepatic malignancy, or intractable symptoms, as well as for AIH patients presenting with severe acute liver failure unresponsive to steroid treatment.
+LT is a treatment option for AIH and ASC patients with endstage chronic liver disease, hepatic malignancy, or intractable symptoms, as well as for AIH patients presenting with severe ALF unresponsive to steroid treatment.

-AIH accounts for 2%-5% of paediatric LTs performed in Europe and the United States (21, 144).
-The transplant rate for AIH is variable, ranging from 9% to 55%, the interval between presentation and transplantation being as short as days in case of fulminant presentation to several years after diagnosis (61, 65, 67, 145).
-These different transplant rates are likely to depend on several factors: expertise of the reporting centre (primarily transplant or hepatology unit), type of survey (single centre or population based), late referral/treatment, missed diagnosis of ASC, different ethnic background.
-The reported 5-year survival rate after LT for AIH is excellent, being 80%-90% (146).
+AIH accounts for 2% to 5% of pediatric LTs performed in Europe and the United States (21,144).
+The transplant rate for AIH is variable, ranging from 9% to 55%, the interval between presentation and transplantation being as short as days in case of fulminant presentation to several years after diagnosis (61,65,67,145).
+These different transplant rates are likely to depend on several factors: expertise of the reporting center (primarily transplant or hepatology unit), type of survey (single center or population-based), late referral/treatment, missed diagnosis of ASC, different ethnic background.
+The reported 5-year survival rate after LT for AIH is excellent, being 80% to 90% (146).